karstenkreis/ReadLikeYouTweet/README.md

 #### Files

-* *articles.py*: Downloads the training data via the New York Times Article Search API
+* *src/articles.py*: Downloads the training data via the New York Times Article Search API
-* *datapreparation.py*: Cleans the data
+* *src/datapreparation.py*: Cleans the data
-* *algorithm.py*: Parametrizes the tf-idf vectorizer and fits the Logistic Regression model
+* *src/algorithm.py*: Parametrizes the tf-idf vectorizer and fits the Logistic Regression model
-* *predictor.py*: Connects to Twitter and New York Times Top Stories API and recommends articles to Twitter users
+* *src/predictor.py*: Connects to Twitter and New York Times Top Stories API and recommends articles to Twitter users
-* *data_exploration_visualizations.ipynb*: Shows a few data and model visualizations and numbers
+* *data_exploration/data_exploration_visualizations.ipynb*: Shows a few data and model visualizations and numbers

+(Note that I did not upload the actual datasets, the pickled logistic regression model and the pickled tfidf vectorizer.
+However, with the code the data can be scraped again and the models parametrized again)